|This is an unofficial version.

 52(4) Sheriffs, deputy sheriffs, constables, and other peace officers, whenever required to do so, shall aid and assist the board in the performance of its duties.

-53 Courts shall take judicial notice of every order, rule, regulation, or decision of the board when published by the board in one issue of The Manitoba Gazette or on the board's website.
+53 Courts shall take judicial notice of every order, rule, regulation, or decision of the board when published by the board on the board's website.

 54 Subject only to the right of appeal for which provision is hereinafter made, and to subsection 44(3), every decision or order of the board is final.